 The OKI Group has established the Compliance Committee (with the Chief Compliance Officer as Committee Chairman) in accordance with the top management's Compliance Commitment thereby striving to ensure rigorous compliance.
-On a quarterly basis the Committee monitors the management progress of the common risks identified by the Risk Management Committee.
+The Committee regularly monitors the management progress of the common risks identified by the Risk Management Committee.
 The Committee also deliberates and decides on compliance training plans and oversees their implementation.
 Moreover, we implement fixed-point observations on conduct and awareness relating to compliance of executives and employees, and to make the most of such measures, we implement compliance awareness surveys on an ongoing basis.

-In order to discover and rectify improper activities at an early stage, we have established consultation and reporting channels to enable anonymous reports, as well as reports to outside directors and Audit & Supervisory Board members at every Group company, and stipulated whistle- blowing regulations such as those about the protection of whistle-blowers.
-In fiscal year 2018, 66 reports and consultations were received at the OKI Group in Japan.
-Furthermore, the system which includes an external contact point and Group-wide contact point newly established in the previous fiscal year was made known to all employees again this year with a 93% awareness of the whistle-blowing system resulting from the awareness survey (up 9% from the previous fiscal year).
+In order to discover and rectify improper activities at an early stage, we have established a whistle-blowing system (in-house contact point, Group-wide contact point, and external contact point) to enable anonymous reports, as well as reports to outside directors and Audit & Supervisory Board members at every Group company, and stipulated whistle- blowing regulations such as those about the protection of whistle-blowers.
+We have also developed internal regulations in line with the revision and enforcement of the amended Whistleblower Protection Act in June 2022, and provided internal training on re-ensuring the confidentiality of whistle-blowers.
+In fiscal year 2021, 23 reports and consultations were received at the OKI Group in Japan.

 Reports on misuse of public research funds and misconduct related to research